 Students will not be called to the telephone unless an emergency exists.
 Call back numbers will be taken and the student notified.
-He/she may use the secretary's phone during study hall time, or the gym lobby telephone during the noon hour with permission of the Principal.
+He/she may use the secretary's phone during study hall time.
 Students will not be allowed to use the school telephones unless it is absolutely necessary.
-Students may use the telephone in the Gym lobby after a school activity.